Charge-loop current order and Z3 nematicity mediated by bond-order fluctuations in kagome metal AV3Sb5 (A=Cs,Rb,K)

-Recent discovery of the kagome-lattice metal AV$_3$Sb$_5$ (A$=$K, Rb, Cs) shown in Fig. \ref{fig:fig1} (a) has opened the way to study the unique physics of geometrically frustrated metals with strong correlation \cite{kagome-exp1,kagome-exp2,kagome-P-Tc1,kagome-P-Tc2,kagome-P-Tc3}.
-In CsV$_3$Sb$_5$, formation of the 2$\times$2 Star-of-David or Tri-Hexagonal density wave (DW) was detected by scanning tunneling microscopy (STM) at $T\approx 90$ K at ambient pressure \cite{STM1,STM2}.
-It is presumably the triple-$\q$ ($3Q$) bond order (BO) shown in Fig. \ref{fig:fig1} (b), which is the even-parity modulation in the hopping integral $\delta t_{ij}^{\rm b}$ (=real) \cite{Thomale2013,SMFRG,Thomale2021,Neupert2021,Balents2021,Tazai-kagome}.
-Inside the BO state ($T<T_{\rm BO}$), the superconducting (SC) state emerges at $T_{\rm SC} \approx 1 \sim 3$ K, while it increases to 8 K near the BO endpoint under $P\approx3 {\rm GPa}$ \cite{kagome-P-Tc1,kagome-P-Tc2,kagome-P-Tc3}.
-Thus, the SC in kagome metals would be affected by the BO fluctuations \cite{Tazai-kagome}.
+Recent discovery of the kagome-lattice metal $A$V$_3$Sb$_5$ ($A$=K, Rb, Cs) shown in Fig. \ref{fig:fig1} {\bf a} has opened the way to study the unique physics of geometrically frustrated metals with strong correlation \cite{kagome-exp1,kagome-exp2,kagome-P-Tc1}.
+In CsV$_3$Sb$_5$, the formation of the 2$\times$2 Star-of-David or Tri-Hexagonal density wave (DW) was detected by scanning tunneling microscopy (STM) at $T\approx 90$ K at ambient pressure \cite{STM1,STM2}.
+It is presumably the triple-$\q$ ($3Q$) bond order (BO) shown in Fig. \ref{fig:fig1} {\bf b}, which is the even-parity modulation in the hopping integral $\delta t_{ij}^{\rm b}$ (=real) \cite{Thomale2013,SMFRG,Thomale2021,Neupert2021,Balents2021,Nandkishore,Tazai-kagome}.
+Below the BO transition temperature $T_{\rm BO}$, superconductivity (SC) with highly anisotropic gap emerges for $A$=Cs \cite{Roppongi,SC2}, and the gap structure changes to isotropic by introducing impurities.
+Also, nodal to nodeless crossover is induced by the external pressure in $A$=Rb,K \cite{muSR5-Rb}.
+These results are naturally understood based on the BO fluctuation mechanism \cite{Tazai-kagome}.

 More recently, the non-trivial time reversal symmetry breaking (TRSB) order at $T_{\rm TRSB}$ attracts considerable attention.
-The magneto-chiral anisotropy observed by STM \cite{STM1,eMChA} strongly indicates the emergence of the chiral charge-loop-current (cLC) inside the BO phase.
-The Kerr rotation measurements suggest the appearance of the TRSB state at $T \sim T_{\rm BO}$.
-On the other hand, the TRSB amplitude grows prominent at $T \approx 35 \ {\rm K} <T_{\rm BO}$ according to the muon spin relaxation ($\mu$SR) studies \cite{muSR3,muSR2,birefringence-kagome} and the field-tuned chiral transport study \cite{eMChA}.
-The chiral cLC is driven by the additional odd-parity hopping integral $\delta t_{ij}^{\rm c}$ (=imaginary), and the accompanied topological charge-current \cite{Haldane} give the giant anomalous Hall effect (AHE) below $T \approx 35$ K \cite{AHE1,AHE2}.
-The correlation driven topological phase in kagome metals is very unique, and its mechanism should be revealed.
+It has been reported by $\mu$SR study \cite{muSR3-Cs,muSR2-K,muSR4-Cs,muSR5-Rb}, Kerr rotation analysis \cite{birefringence-kagome}, field-tuned chiral transport study \cite{eMChA} and STM measurements \cite{STM1,eMChA}.
+The transition temperature $T_{\rm TRSB}$ is close to $T_{\rm BO}$ in many experiments, while the TRSB order parameter is strongly magnified at $T^* \approx 35$K for $A$=Cs \cite{eMChA,muSR3-Cs,muSR4-Cs} and $T^* \approx 50$K for $A$=Rb \cite{muSR5-Rb}.
+Recently, magnetic torque measurement reveals the TRSB order associated with the rotational symmetry breaking, which is called the nematic order, at $T^*\approx130$K \cite{Asaba}.
+In contrast, TRSB was not reported by different experimental groups using the Kerr rotation \cite{Kapitulnik} and STM \cite{nematic-SC2} measurements.
+Thus, the TRSB onset temperature is still under debate.
+The chiral cLC is driven by the additional odd-parity hopping integral $\delta t_{ij}^{\rm c}$ (=imaginary), and the accompanied topological charge-current \cite{Haldane} gives the giant anomalous Hall effect (AHE) below $T \approx 35$ K \cite{AHE1,AHE2}.
+The correlation-driven topological phase in kagome metals is very unique, while its mechanism is still unknown.